hantsy/jakartaee10-sandbox/docs/faces/faces.md

 }
 ```

-Here, we bind the input component value to `Hello.name`, and bind submit event listener to call method expression `hello.createMessage`.
+Here, we bind the input component value to a value expression `Hello.name`, and bind submit event listener to a method expression `hello.createMessage`.

 Rerun the application, navigate to <http://localhost:8080/faces-examples/hello-facelet.xhtml> in your browser.

-Input your name, you will see the following screen.
+Input your name, you will see the screen similar to the following.

 ![hello-facelet2](./faces-hello-facelet2.png)

-> I tried to access the Java Facelet view without extension, it does not work, see issue: https://github.com/eclipse-ee4j/mojarra/issues/5362
+> I try to access the Java Facelet view via the URL without an extension, it does not work, see issue: https://github.com/eclipse-ee4j/mojarra/issues/5362

 ## New Scope: ClientWindowScoped